icomrade/icomradeHiveEpoch/readme.md

 2. Install Python (any version works, use latest 3.x), and check add to PATH. click disable PATH limit then close installer https://www.python.org/downloads/

 3. Download and build boost http://www.boost.org/ in the HiveDeps folder (We need the libs, prebuilt packages are not acceptable)
-	* download the latest version of boost (this guide was made using 1.63)
+	* download the latest version of boost
 	* Extract the files (not the root folder) to your C:\HiveDeps\boost directory

   #### Building Boost